Joynrui/computer-synchronization-file/study notes/software_engineering/Design Pattern.md

 In this situation,  the instance is created only when the `getInstance()` method is called for the first time.
 This can save resources if the instance is not always needed.
 However, it's important to note that this approach isn't thread-safe and might lead to issues in a multithreaded environment.

+# Decorator Pattern

+The Decorator Pattern used to expand a class, has the same effect as extending a class, but also the decorator pattern could expand a class dynamically.
+If you need new functions or parameters, you can use the Decorator Pattern and the original class will not be affected.